d03n3rfr1tz3/hass-divoom/README.md

 ```

 #### MODE signal
-Shows the signal channel.
-This is a special feature of the Divoom Backpack to use it for traffic signals (like a turn signal).
+Shows the signal channel specifically on the Backpack.
-On other Divoom devices its basically the `visualization` mode.
+It shows traffic signals, like a turn signal.

 | Parameter | Description |
 | ---       | ---         |